 Board of Supervisors Structure

-Two are appointed by the Washington State Conservation Commission, at least one of whom must be a local farm landowner.
+• Two are appointed by the Washington State Conservation Commission, at least one of whom must be a farm owner or operator or local landowner.

-Three are elected locally by registered voters in Clallam County, at least two of whom must be local farm landowners.
+• Three are elected locally by registered voters in Clallam County, at least two of whom must be a farm owner or operator or local landowners.

 Board Members